Capstone-FaceFit/ML/README.md

 Face Shape Classifier | 98.7 % | 85 %

 ## Scrapping for Eyeglasses frame from Online Marketplace
-We have collected a dataset of 160 diverse eyeglasses frames from various online marketplaces.
+We have collected a dataset of 135 diverse eyeglasses frames from various online marketplaces.
-The dataset, consisting of 160 entries, is intended to facilitate the development of an eyeglasses frame recommendation system based on classified face shapes.
-The eyeglasses frame dataset is stored in [CleanedDataFix.csv](CleanedDataFix.csv)
+The dataset, consisting of 135 entries, is intended to facilitate the development of an eyeglasses frame recommendation system based on classified face shapes.
+The eyeglasses frame dataset is stored in [https://github.com/Capstone-FaceFit/ML/blob/main/FixCleanedData.csv]
 ### Metadata

 - *MarketplaceLink:* Link to the eyeglasses frame product on the online marketplace.